Billy Morgan on snowboarding, the UK scene and scooters

 Do you think people categorise you as an Olympic snowboarder?

 I assume they do.
 I think the people who have watched enough of my interviews and know me at all, realise that I’m a dude that likes doing what I like doing.
 It wasn’t about the Olympics.
 I think if you’re an outsider looking in you would see me like that, but if you know me at all, I think, I hope that is transparent enough that you would see that.

 How do you think taking home an Olympic Medal affected UK snowboarding?

 I just think loads of people went to try snowboarding and it brought winter sports on the map a little bit more.
 Not really sure.
-I think people were pretty pumped, people were pretty stoked, people liked to have my interviews and stuff, because I think a lot have the image of the Olympics is all like loads of square people.
+I think people were pretty pumped, people were pretty stoked, people liked to have my interviews and stuff, because I think a lot have the image of the Olympics being all like loads of square people.
 Square?
-Uhm, but they were like oh look here’s like a human, which some people liked, keeping it real.
+Uhm, but they were like oh look here’s like a human keeping it real, which some people liked.

 How do you think the future of the UK snowboard scene will look?

 It’s hard to tell.
 It’s going to be hard to keep up because of the facilities are going to come down to play a lot, kids being on snowboards from a young age.
 I was lucky, I was like an acrobat, I could do all flips before I even started snowboarding, that was a huge benefit.
 Unless you start like hunting down ex gymnast and acrobats, but then you’re just farming snowboarders, I don’t know.
 It’s hard to say.
 I mean we’ll still have shredders, there’s still people who go and do legit, like street stuff and ride the domes and do cool stuff, like Sparrow (Knox).
 You know, that will never end, as far as the Olympics goes, it’s going to be hard for us.

 You’re an ambassador for the Graystone Academy now, do you think that’s going to be the next big thing?